fedora-copr/copr/doc/how_to_release_copr.rst

 5. Close the Fedora Infra ticket.

 6. Change the "ongoing" `Fedora Status SOP`_ entry into a "resolved" one.

+7. Remove the warning banner from frontend page using ``copr-frontend warning-banner --remove``

 Release packages to PyPI